 The most common operator mistake at this step is treating the timing offset between payroll posting and plan posting as a break.
 Funds withheld from a Friday paycheck do not appear on the trust statement that same day; they post over the next several business days as the contribution is transmitted, allocated by the recordkeeper, and settled in the trust.
 A reconciliation run mid-cycle will show the payroll side ahead of the plan side.
 That is in-process variance, not an exception.
 The reconciliation either waits for both sides to settle, or it explicitly carries the in-process amount forward as a reconciling item until it clears.

 The regulatory line distinguishes in-process variance from a true exception.
 Under the 7-business-day safe harbor at 29 CFR 2510.3-102, retirement plans with fewer than 100 participants at the start of the plan year qualify for a safe harbor that treats employee contributions as deposited on time when they reach the plan no later than the 7th business day following the day the employer received or withheld the amount.
-Larger plans operate under the general rule that contributions must be deposited as soon as administratively feasible, with the same 7-business-day window cited frequently as the practical outer bound.
+Larger plans do not get that safe harbor; they operate under the general rule that contributions become plan assets as soon as they can reasonably be segregated from employer assets.
 A timing variance still inside the applicable window is in-process and not a reconciliation discrepancy; an amount sitting outside it is a late deposit, which is a separate fiduciary issue that surfaces on Form 5500 Schedule H and triggers its own correction process.
 The mechanics of setting an earliest-segregable date for the plan, comparing payroll dates to deposit dates, and unwinding a late deposit through VFCP are covered separately in the 401(k) deposit timing rules and late-deposit correction guide.
-Conflating the two — chasing every in-process variance as if it were a late deposit, or letting a late deposit hide inside what looks like routine variance — is one of the more avoidable failure modes.

 Triage tree: why a payroll-to-plan tie-out fails